Welcome to Our Blog!

 Find useful information, announcements, coupons, anecdotes, market reports, an educational Coin of the Month, and musings not suitable for our Research section.

 Editor's Note: It is popular to refer to Ancient Roman medals as "medallions."
-However, the technical definition of a medallion is a round disk of 100mm in diameter or more.
+However, the technical definition of a medallion is a round disk of 100mm or more in diameter.
 Lesser pieces are (supposed to be) called medals, and under 20mm, medallets.

 click to enlarge